HAMMAS-SALEEM/Enumerable/README.md

 ## Getting Started

-This repository includes file decode_morse.ru as main program file:
+This repository includes file my_list.rb and enumerable.rb as main program files:

 ## Clone and review it